suhasHere/moq-transport/draft-ietf-moq-transport.md

 The subscriber specifies a filter on the subscription to allow the publisher to identify which objects need to be delivered.

-There are 4 types of filters:
+There are 2 types of filters:

 Latest Group (0x1) : Specifies an open-ended subscription with objects from the beginning of the current group.
 If no content has been delivered yet, the subscription starts with the first published or received group.

 Latest Object (0x2): Specifies an open-ended subscription beginning from the current object of the current group.
 If no content has been delivered yet, the subscription starts with the first published or received group.

-AbsoluteStart (0x3):  Specifies an open-ended subscription beginning from the object identified in the StartGroup and StartObject fields.

-AbsoluteRange (0x4):  Specifies a closed subscription starting at StartObject in StartGroup and ending at EndObject in EndGroup.
-The start and end of the range are inclusive.
-EndGroup and EndObject MUST specify the same or a later object than StartGroup and StartObject.

 A filter type other than the above MUST be treated as error.

+Subscribers MUST NOT issue more than one subscription for these Latest Object of a track within the same session.

 ### SUBSCRIBE Format